Were we led all that way for

 Theirs was the Age of Myth; a world where the night was not dimmed by our world wide web of lights that now obscures the stars.
 Their nights were lit by flaring torches, dim oil lamps, guttering candles; by the phases of the moon and the broad shimmering river of the Milky Way.
 As the sun declined and night ascended, life withdrew into shuttered and barred homes.
 Only the very rich or the very poor were abroad in the dark.

-The night sky, now so thin and distant, so seldom really seen, was to them as thick and close as a slab of coal studded with diamonds.
+The night sky, now so thin and distant, so seldom really seen by us, was to them as thick and close as a slab of coal studded with buckshot diamonds.
 They could turn it in their mind’s eye even as it turned above them.
 They reclined on their hillsides, their roofs, or in rooms built for viewing and marking the moon and the stars.
 They watched it all revolve above them and sang the centuries down.
 They remembered.
 They kept records and told tales.
 They saw beings in the heavens — gods and animals, giants and insects, all sparking the origins of myth — and they knew that in some way all was connected to all; as above, so below, “on Earth as it is in Heaven”.
-They studied the patterns of it all and from those repeating patterns fashioned our first science, astrology.
+They studied the patterns of Creation and from those repeating patterns fashioned our first science, astrology.

 The new sciences, you see, are much, much more about “Reality” than the old sciences.
-They will never be tossed aside like so many playthings of mankind’s youth.
+Surely they will never be tossed aside like so many playthings of mankind’s youth.
 The authority of our astronomy, our biology, our physics, our chemistry, and others is, we fervently believe, as certain as the pole star.
 Unlike astrology and alchemy, they will never be questioned; they will be built upon.

 It is a central tenet of our faith in science that the new will encompass the old in one endless and eternal conservation of sense and sensibility.
 In this cathedral, we worship a database.
 We can see outward to the edge of what is, and downward into time was to (almost) the moment of Creation.
 We can see inward into (almost) the mute heart of matter.
 We have the proven method.
 We have the hard evidence.
 We know that nothing is, in time, beyond our knowing.
 All doubt has been removed.
 We are the Alpha and Omega.
 Our science is now as eternal and as deeply grounded in truth as… well, as astrology was in 5 B.C.

 Somewhere around 5 B.C. three of the world’s leading astronomers/astrologers noticed something unusual in the sky.
 It could have been a comet.
 It could have been a supernova.
 It could have been a rare conjunction of Saturn and Jupiter.
-Whatever it was, it was strange enough for them to travel towards it.
+Whatever it was, it was strange enough for them to travel toward it.
 Or so it is said.
 Or so it is written.
 Or so it is remembered from the time of myth.

 Myth or history?
 What is the reality of this road trip towards an obscure birth in a wretched town, during a not very pleasant passage in history, over 2,000 years in our past?